 The current state of insecurity in Nigeria therefore needs urgent reversal.
-As a starting point, the tide of insecurity and slide to anarchy orchestrated by insurgency, militia activities, electoral or political violence, kidnapping and other forms of criminality need to be dealt with, forthwith.
-The Nigerian government need to live up to its constitutional obligation as stated above by ensuring a periodic assessment of its security strategy.

-In that regard, there is a need to periodically replace obsolete and broken down operational vehicles of armed personnels.
-Equally, the government should embark on a system and facility upgrade: constant boosting of the morals of members of the security forces coupled with performance evaluation assessment of its security personnels.
-This will enable them to effectively secure lives and properties, especially vulnerable spots and persons.
+As a starting point, the tide 312 of insecurity and slide to anarchy orchestrated by insurgency, militia activities, electoral or political violence, 313 kidnapping and other forms of criminality need to be dealt with, forthwith.
+The Nigerian government need to 314 live up to its constitutional obligation as stated above by ensuring a periodic assessment of its security strategy.
+315 In that regard, there is a need to periodically replace obsolete and broken down operational vehicles of armed 316 personnels.
+Equally, the government should embark on a system and facility upgrade: constant boosting of 317 the morals of members of the security forces coupled with performance evaluation assessment of its security 318 personnels.
+This will enable them to effectively secure lives and properties, especially vulnerable spots and 319 persons.
+320

-e) Cultural Heritage
+321 15 e) Cultural Heritage

 For Nigeria children to exist and transit to a progressive adulthood there is a need to resist the temptation to be seduced by harmful and antiquated cultural practices considered as cultural practice or heritage.
-Though, they are based on the desire to do what is good for the child: there should be a moderation and modernization which involve a concerted effort towards eliminating, through legislation and advocacy campaign, these harmful cultural practices coined cultural heritage.
+Though, they are based on the desire to do what is good for the child: there should be a moderation and modernization which involve a concerted effort towards eliminating, through legislation and advocacy 17 Jane Kanugi and Awad Monica.
+Op.
+Cit p.
+11 campaign, these harmful cultural practices coined cultural heritage.
 What is more, these outdated, erroneous and harmful cultural heritage, belief or practice has no place in the modern world.

-f) Health
+328 16 f) Health

 Though, there is a National Health Policy, the implementation of the policy has not been promotive, protective, rehabilitative and restorative.
 This has indeed undermined section 13 of the act which imposed on the government the duty to provide adequate medical health facilities for children.
-This is because of government constant disregard for its contents and possibly because of section 17 (d) of the 1999 constitution which impose health obligation of Nigerian government is not an enforcement right.18

-But promoting proper, functional hygiene that ensures safe health for children is the duty of adult, government and relevant stakeholders.
-Therefore, a full implementation of policies, strategies and initiatives that promotes child health needs, services and nutrition: and reduction of neo-natal death is important and incumbent on government.
-To ensure the achievement of the above health objectives, there is a need to strengthened activities that formed an integral part of primary health policy for instance, reduction of neo-natal and post natal death.
+This is because of government constant disregard for its contents and possibly because of section 17 (d) of the 1999 constitution which impose health 332 obligation of Nigerian government is not an enforcement right. ??8 Annexed to the above, there is a need to 333 establish a Hospital Development Fund so as to revitalize the health sector and improve health -care delivery 334 system in Nigeria.
+This fund will also help in ensuring that the number of doctor/patients ratio But promoting 335 proper, functional hygiene that ensures safe health for children is the duty of adult, government and relevant 336 stakeholders.
+Therefore, a full implementation of policies, strategies and initiatives that promotes child health 337 needs, services and nutrition: and reduction of neo-natal death is important and incumbent on government.
+To 338 ensure the achievement of the above health objectives, there is a need to strengthened activities that formed an 339 integral part of primary health policy for instance, reduction of neo-natal and post natal death.
+340